Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Simulation study

 Table~\ref{tab:combined_results_main} summarizes the results for the indirect and direct effect estimation.
 As the level of contamination ($m^a$ and $m^e$) increases, the naive estimators exhibit substantial bias and poor coverage.
 In contrast, all bias-corrected estimators exhibit negligible bias across all scenarios, illustrating that even a misspecified model for the edge probabilities (homogeneous specification) can effectively correct for the bias.
-For the non-augmented estimators, the variance estimates were conservative, particularly for the direct effect in high contamination settings (SD/SE $= 0.731$).
-The augmented estimators, on the other hand, yielded valid variance estimates and achieved nominal coverage rates.
+For the non-augmented estimators, the variance estimates were conservative, particularly for the direct effect in high contamination settings (SD/SE $= 0.574$).
+This is comparable to the conservativeness of the variance estimators in other papers in the network interference literature \citep[e.g.,][]{aronow_estimating_2017, Weinstein2026}.
+The augmented indirect effect estimators, on the other hand, yielded valid variance estimates and achieved nominal coverage rates.
+The augmented direct effect estimators tend to slightly overestimate the variance (SD/SE $< 1$), which is attributed to their conservative variance estimator (Section~\ref{subsec:de}).
 Results for homogeneous contamination settings are provided in Appendix~\ref{apdx.sec:sim} and exhibit similar patterns.

+We also evaluated the impacts of misspecifying the value of $\kappa$ or violating Assumption~\ref{ass:cov_pi_de_egos}.
+We found that violations of Assumption~\ref{ass:cov_pi_de_egos}, induced by heterogeneous treatment-exposure interactions, resulted in negligible bias for the corrected direct effect estimators, albeit with slight variance underestimation.
+The impact of $\kappa$ misspecification depended on the direction of the misspecification compared to the true value.
+If $\kappa$ is misspecified in the wrong direction (e.g., specifying $\kappa < 1$ when $\kappa > 1$), the bias-corrected estimator can exhibit severe bias and lower coverage than the naive estimator.
+Conversely, when $\kappa$ is misspecified in magnitude but in the correct direction, the bias-corrected estimator outperforms the naive estimator.
+Moreover, the performance of the proposed bias-corrected estimators under binary potential outcomes was also assessed, yielding results consistent with those under the continuous potential outcome model.
+See Appendix~\ref{apdx.sec:sim} for additional details and results.

 { }